 This means that women, men, and children who have suffered egregious abuse are routinely left empty-handed, deprived of the compensation they deserve.
 Meanwhile, dangerous traffickers continue to thrive on a high-reward, low-risk model, protected by government inaction.

-HT Legal conducts cutting-edge research to expose system failures.
+The Human Trafficking Legal Center conducts cutting-edge research to expose system failures.
 With this data, we conduct outreach to federal prosecutors and drive structural reform.